wuhanstudio/opengl-tutorial-vcpkg/README.md

 > vcpkg is a free and open-source C/C++ package manager maintained by Microsoft and the C++ community.

+The source code is based on [Learn OpenGL](https://learnopengl.com/Getting-started/OpenGL) and the [Udemy course](https://www.udemy.com/course/learn-modern-opengl-programming/), with improvements on memory safety and:

-- Cross Platform (Windows / Linux)
+- Cross Platform (Windows / Linux) Support
 - Automatic library management via vcpkg
+- Add ImGUI to interact with OpenGL